-Returning to our example, how would retrieving the order status work?
+Get back to our example.
+How retrieving order status would work?
 To obtain a status the following call chain is to be performed:

-• A user initiates a call to the GET /v1/orders method.
+- a user initiates a call to the GET /v1/orders method; - the orders handler completes operations on its level of responsibility (for example, checks user authorization), finds program_run_id identifier and performs a call to the runs/{program_run_id} endpoint;

-- The orders handler completes operations on its level of responsibility (e.g., checks user authorization), finds the program_run_id identifier and performs a call to the runs/{program_run_id} endpoint. - The runs endpoint completes operations corresponding to its level (e.g., checks the coffee machine API kind) and, depending on the API kind, proceeds with one of two possible execution branches: - either calls the GET /execution/status method of the physical coffee machine API, gets the coffee volume, and compares it to the reference value - or invokes the GET /v1/runtimes/{runtime_id} method to obtain the state.status and converts it to the order status. - In the case of the second-kind API, the call chain continues: the GET /runtimes handler invokes the GET /sensors method of the physical coffee machine API and performs some manipulations with the data, like comparing the cup / ground coffee / shed water volumes with the reference ones, and changing the state and the status if needed.
+- the runs endpoint in its turn completes operations corresponding to its level (for example, checks the coffee machine API kind) and, depending on the API kind, proceeds with one of two possible execution branches: - either calls the GET /execution/status method of a physical coffee machine API, gets the coffee volume, and compares it to the reference value; - or invokes the GET /v1/runtimes/{runtime_id} method to obtain the state.status and converts it to the order status; - in the case of the second-kind API, the call chain continues: the GET /runtimes handler invokes the GET /sensors method of a physical coffee machine API and performs some manipulations with the data, like comparing the cup / ground coffee / shed water volumes with the reference ones, and changing the state and the status if needed.

-NB: The term "call chain" shouldn't be taken literally.
-Each abstraction level may be organized differently in a technical sense.
-For example:
+NB: The "call chain" wording shouldn't be treated literally.
+Each abstraction level might be organized differently in a technical sense:

-there might be explicit proxying of calls down the hierarchy there might be a cache at each level, which is updated upon receiving a callback call or an event.
-In particular, a low-level runtime execution cycle obviously must be independent of upper levels, which implies renewing its state in the background and not waiting for an explicit call.
+- there might be explicit proxying of calls down the hierarchy; - there might be a cache at each level, being updated upon receiving a callback call or an event.
+In particular, a low-level runtime execution cycle obviously must be independent of upper levels, which implies renewing its state in the background, and not waiting for an explicit call.

-Note what happens here: each abstraction level wields its own status (i.e., order, runtime, and sensors status respectively) formulated in subject area terms corresponding to this level.
-Forbidding "jumping over" results in the necessity to spawn statuses at each level independently.
+Note what happens here: each abstraction level wields its own status (i.e., order, runtime, and sensors status respectively), being formulated in subject area terms corresponding to this level.
+Forbidding the "jumping over" results in the necessity to spawn statuses at each level independently.

-Now let's examine how the order cancel operation flows through our abstraction levels.
-In this case, the call chain will look like this:
+Let's now look at how the order cancel operation flows through our abstraction levels.
+In this case, the call chain will look like that:

-- A user initiates a call to the POST /v1/orders/{id}/cancel method. - The method handler completes operations on its level of responsibility: - checks the authorization - resolves money issues (e.g., whether a refund is needed) - finds the program_run_id identifier and calls the runs/{program_run_id}/cancel method. - The runs/cancel handler completes operations on its level of responsibility and, depending on the coffee machine API kind, proceeds with one of two possible execution branches:
+- a user initiates a call to the POST /v1/orders/{id}/cancel method; - the method handler completes operations on its level of responsibility: - checks the authorization; - solves money issues, i.e., whether a refund is needed; - finds the program_run_id identifier and calls the runs/{program_run_id}/cancel method; - the runs/cancel handler completes operations on its level of responsibility and, depending on the coffee machine API kind, proceeds with one of two possible execution branches: - either calls the POST /execution/cancel method of a physical coffee machine API; - o or invokes the POST /v1/runtimes/{id}/terminate method;

-- calls the POST /execution/cancel method of a physical coffee machine API, or - invokes the POST /v1/runtimes/{id}/terminate method. - In the second case, the call chain continues as the terminate handler operates its internal state: - changes the resolution to "terminated" - runs the "discard_cup" command.
+- in the second case, the call chain continues as the terminate handler operates its internal state:

+- changes the resolution to "terminated";

+- o runs the "discard_cup" command.

-Handling state-modifying operations like the cancel operation requires more advanced abstraction-level juggling skills compared to non-modifying calls like the GET /status method.
-There are two important moments to consider:
+Handling state-modifying operations like the cancel one requires more advanced abstraction levels juggling skills compared to non-modifying calls like the GET /status one.
+There are two important moments: